microsoft/AzureTipsAndTricks/blog/tip20.md

 ---
 type: post
-title: "Working with Files in Azure App Service"
+title: "Tip 20 - Working with Files in Azure App Service"
 excerpt: "Learn how to work with files that you've uploaded to Azure App Service"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2017-09-21 17:00:00
 ---

 In the [last post](http://www.michaelcrump.net/azure-tips-and-tricks19/), we created a web app and uploaded it to Azure App Service.
 In this post, we'll take a look at the files uploaded and three tools that I use to work with them

 I can go to the Azure Portal and select my App Service and click on **Console** under **Development Tools** to have a command prompt to quickly work with my Azure App Service.